jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordDataParser.md

 ## SRecordDataParser Class

-Provides facilities for parsing the textual SRecordData format into its
+Implements parsing of the textual SRecordData format into its binary representation.
-binary representation.

 ```csharp
 public class SRecordDataParser :